westsamiya/Portfolio/College.Success/GPAvSAT.md

 the analysis supports the existence of a significant relationship between high school performance and college success.
-The null hypothesis (Ho) of no significant relationship is rejected in favor of the alternate hypothesis (Ha).
+The null hypothesis (Ho) of no significant relationship is rejected in favor of the alternative hypothesis (Ha).
 These findings contribute valuable insights into the predictive power of high school academic indicators on first-year college GPA.